-Marissa competed in the Miss America Scholarship Pageant in September 1990, and was named Miss Massachusetts in that same year.
-During her tenure as Miss Massachusetts, Marissa served as the spokesperson for both the American Red Cross and the American Cancer Society.
+Marissa competed in the Miss America Scholarship Pageant in September 1990 and was named Miss Massachusetts that same year.
+During her tenure as Miss Massachusetts, Marissa served as the spokesperson for the American Red Cross and the American Cancer Society.

 J.D., Shepard Broad College of Law - Nova Southeastern University, 1994

 B.A., University of Massachusetts, 1988

 - U.S. Supreme Court

 - U.S. Court of Appeals for the First Circuit

 - U.S. Court of Appeals for the Second Circuit

 - U.S. District Court for the District of Connecticut